AeeJay-max/3D-Web/README.md

 # 3D Web Experiment

+⚠️ **Note:** For the best experience and full 3D effects, please open this project on a Laptop or PC.
+Mobile devices may have limited interaction functionality.

 This is a personal 3D web experiment built as part of my learning journey as a Software Engineering student at HIT.
 The project is purely frontend-focused and serves as a visual showcase for experimenting with interactive 3D elements on the web.

 ## Live Demo